An Introduction to String Diagrams for Computer Scientists: Semantics

-where a single wire is interpreted as the identity over some choice of singleton set.
 We see that this representation extends that of functions, by adding the possibility of connecting one wire on the left to several (or none) on the right.
-This is precisely the difference between functions and relations, reflected in the diagrams.
+This is precisely the difference between functions and relations, between determinism and non-determinism, reflected in the diagrams.

+Note that a relation can also be seen as a matrix with Boolean coefficients.
+The relationship between the string diagrams above and matrices (over arbitrary semirings) will be explained in Example~\ref{ex:matrices-product}.

+Not only do these string diagrams allow us to represent any relation between finite sets, we can also produce an axiomatisation of this SMC, \emph{i.e.} a sound and complete equational theory for the chosen semantics.
+To do this, we simply quotient $\Sigma$-diagrams by the axioms of an idempotent, commutative bimonoid:

+This equational theory turns out to be complete for our choice of $\sem{\cdot}$.
+In other words, any two diagrams $c,d$ made from $\Bcomult, \Bcounit$, $\Wunit,\Wmult$ are equal modulo the axioms in~\eqref{eq:axioms-idpt-bimonoid} if and only if $\sem{c} = \sem{d}$, \emph{i.e.}, if and only if they denote the same relation.

-Note that a relation can also be seen as a matrix with Boolean coefficient.
-The relationship between the diagrams above and matrices (over more general semirings) will be explained more generally below in Example~\ref{ex:matrices-product}. \end{example} \begin{remark} We have just seen that going straight from functions to relations (with the disjoint sum as product) amounted to adding $\Bcomult$ and $\Bcounit$ to $\Wmult$ and $\Wunit$.
-These two examples fit into a whole hierarchy of expressiveness:
+\end{example} \begin{remark} We just saw that going straight from functions to relations (with the disjoint sum as product) amounts to adding $\Bcomult$ and $\Bcounit$ to $\Wmult$ and $\Wunit$.
+These two examples fit into a hierarchy of expressiveness, from bijections to relations:

 Of course, any subset of the generators $\Bcomult,\Bcounit, \Wunit,\Wmult$ gives a well-defined sub-SMC of ($\Rel$,$+$).
 We have not included all $2^4$ of them as they do not all correspond to well-known mathematical notions.